Under current rules, UK care providers are permitted to sponsor care workers from overseas under the Health & Care Worker visa.

 Taking on additional work or a second job

-• Their additional job also qualifies under the Health and Care Worker route – in which case, there are no restrictions on the hours they can work in this role.
+- Their additional work also qualifies as an occupation under the Health and Care Worker route – in which case, there are no restrictions on the hours they can work in this role.

 Need assistance?